ppy/osu-wiki/news/2021-06-20-mappers-report-may.md

 The 10K community representative [\[Sick\]Catcat](https://osu.ppy.sh/users/11544934) has posted their [10K osu!mania Mapping Guide](https://osu.ppy.sh/community/forums/topics/1336072) in the osu!mania subforum with everything you need to know to start mapping 10K osu!mania, covering anything from various pattern structures to useful tips and tricks in Easy to Hard difficulties.

-If it piqued your interest, that's great!
-Then get your favourite song and start mapping.
-10K osu!mania is in urgent need of more ranked beatmaps.
-And should you need more help, the [10K+ Rhythm Game Community](https://discord.gg/PwzcUzk) would be more than happy to help you out further with your map!
+If this has piqued your interest, slap your favourite song into the editor and start mapping - everybody knows that 10K osu!mania is in urgent need of more ranked beatmaps, after all.
+And should you need more help, the [10K+ Rhythm Game Community](https://discord.gg/PwzcUzk) would be more than happy to assist.

 ### osu!
 Featured Artist Compilation Blind Beatmap Collab

-Now, let's take a moment for ourselves and admire the wonderful collaborative effort the community has put forward, because [**this is where we are, and what unites us**](https://osu.ppy.sh/beatmapsets/1483077#osu/3041896).
+Now, let's take a moment for ourselves and admire the wonderful (and aptly named) collaborative effort the community has put forward, because [**this is where we are, and what unites us**](https://osu.ppy.sh/beatmapsets/1483077#osu/3041896).

 Hosted by the talented mapper and modder [Nuvolina](https://osu.ppy.sh/users/10974170), the blind collab project features an hour-long medley composed of minute sections from various Featured Artist tracks delicately compiled by [ModlesS\_Flash](https://osu.ppy.sh/users/5113095).